mehdi-fathi/eloquent-filter/README.md

 ***Where by operator***

-You can set any operator mysql in query string.
+You can set any operator mysql in the queries string.

 ```
 /users/list?count_posts[operator]=>&count_posts[value]=35